conestack/bdajax/README.txt

     <link href="http://fubar.com/++resource++bdajax/bdajax.css"
           rel="stylesheet" type="text/css" media="screen" />

-You have to make sure that the contents of ``bdajax.pt`` are rendered in your markup as well.
+Check if the contents of ``bdajax.pt`` is rendered.

 Define namespace
 ----------------

-In order to keep your XHTML valid when using the XML namespace extension you have to define this namespace in your XHTML document
+In order to keep your XHTML valid when using the XML namespace extension define this namespace in the XHTML document
 ::

     <html xmlns="http://www.w3.org/1999/xhtml"